Wizarding-Cards/docs/docs/getting-started.md

 **Benefits of Streaks:**

-- Higher streaks = Better odds of rare cards
+- Higher streaks = Better odds of higher rarity cards
 - Streak multiplies your Galleon rewards
 - Shows your dedication to the game